zami45/JS_WriteUp/Understanding of This/Understanding of THIS.md

 console.log(global_var)
 ```

-On the other hand, as we already know global variables are added to global/window object as property, we can also access the `global_var` variable through global object or window object
+On the other hand, as we already know global variables are added to global/window object as property,we can also access the `global_var` variable through global object or window object

 ```javascript
 console.log(window.global_var) // access global_var through window object